Chikanda: Background

 Chikanda has been eaten for hundreds of years by people in parts of Zambia, northern Malawi, and southwestern Tanzania.
 The dish is traditionally associated with the Bemba tribe in northeast Zambia, although it is eaten throughout Zambia today.
 For the Bemba, it is an integral part of the culture and is served at special occasions such as weddings.
 Originally a food in the setting of rural scarcity, it has now shifted to an urban trend.
 Now, chikanda can be found being sold by street vendors, supermarkets, and large restaurants as the urban population has an increased demand for this rural tradition.

 In Malawi, it is thought that eating the dish will protect against sickness.

 In southwestern Tanzania, a similar dish called kinaka in Kiswahili are eaten by the Nyamwanga, Nyika, Nyiha, Fipa, Lungu, and Ndali.

 Ingredients

 There are many different species of orchids used, but primarily from the Disa, Habenaria, and Satyrium genera.
 Researchers determined that 16 orchid species in 6 genera are in the chikanda trade.
-The orchid roots resemble the shape of an Irish potato but is smaller in size.
+The orchid roots resemble the shape of an Irish potato but are smaller in size.
 The ash water or baking soda with their high pH likely provides supplemental minerals and leads to the soapy taste and firm texture of chikanda.